MaggieDaisy/Cocktails_and_Dreams/README.md

 * [**JSHint**](https://jshint.com/) - was used as tool that helps to detect errors and potential problems in JavaScript code.
 * [**Closing Tag Checker for HTML5**](https://www.aliciaramirez.com/closing-tags-checker/) - was used to validate if all tags are open and close correctly.
 * [**HTML and CSS and JS Formatter**](https://webformatter.com/html) - was used to beautify code.
-* [**MS2 Lead Call**](http://bit.ly/ms2_call_aukje) - Zoom session about planning Milestone Project 2, recorded and posted on Slack by Aukje van der Val  - was used to structure planning steps for this project.
+* [**MS3 Strategy and Tips**](https://us02web.zoom.us/rec/play/Oue_1UJem3uxbPmzdT40ysKMOh4urdHf2M7ABy0zoHTGubzwWXedDZ31n1HOF0WwVNwYg34X_qrKcfiQ.FiJ8qeUidncmPnYi) - Zoom session about planning Milestone Project 3, recorded and posted on Zoom by Ed Bradley was used to structure planning steps for this project.
 * [**Grammarly**](https://app.grammarly.com/) - a comprehensive writing tool was used as a helper to write clear and correct text.
 * [**iColorpalette**](https://icolorpalette.com/) - has been used as a color picker to create a layout on the Website.
 * [**GIMP**](https://www.gimp.org/) - GNU Image Manipulation Program (GIMP) has been used as free & open source image editor